shopspring/shopspring.github.io/_posts/2015-03-02-ios-integration-tests.md

 Early on we decided to focus on **end-to-end tests** as opposed to unit tests.
 This choice was a natural one for us:

 + as a pragmatic engineering team we wanted to get as much code coverage with as little work as possible.
-+ we knew what we wanted to build product wise, but our backends were under heavy development and prone to frequent refactorings.
++ we knew what we wanted to build product-wise, but our backends were under heavy development and prone to frequent refactorings.

 ## Broad level overview of our testing infrastructure

-In order to run end-to-end tests, we’ve created from early on a setup that allows us to run our entire stack locally.
+In order to run end-to-end tests, from early on, we created a setup that would us to run our entire stack locally.

 We run each binary in “test” mode, on top of a local test database (separate from the dev database), with binaries exposing paths like `/tests/setup` and `/tests/teardown` to be called by the app.